 - Drill down to all out-of-cluster cloud resources, e.g. Lambda, DynamoDB, or storage buckets, to determine detailed cost drivers

 - Supports multi-cluster, multi-account, and multi-provider views.
-Feature available on AWS + GCP today.
+Feature available on AWS, GCP, Azure and hybrid-cloud today.

 - Tightly integrate on-prem Kubernetes clusters with cloud services for hybrid environments